FirelyTeam/firely-docs/vonk/getting_started.rst

 Getting Started
 ===============

-If you want to start using the standard Firely Server server in your own Windows environment, follow the steps on this page to install and run the server. |br|
+If you want to start using the standard Firely Server in your own Windows environment, follow the steps on this page to install and run the server. |br|
 For non Windows systems, or if you want to use Docker for Windows, please look at the :ref:`use_docker` section.